 The paradise that was lost in the Golden State was never there.

 The fields of goldenrod and ragweed and rice and corn, trees and tumbleweeds were replaced with tract homes by the millions.
-And all of that supposed over-development of the past 35 years finally brought the Middle Class to California, the Golden State which during the Golden Era of Hollywood had mostly moguls, those immigrants turned by inexorable work into millionaires; migrants; assembly line and factory workers (Hollywood itself was a huge factory); and the hard-scrabble poor.
+And all of that supposed over-development of the past 35 years finally brought the Middle Class to California.
+The Golden State, during the Golden Era of Hollywood, contained mostly moguls, those immigrants turned by inexorable work into millionaires; migrants; assembly line and factory workers (Hollywood itself was a huge factory); and the hard-scrabble poor.

 The Great Depression brought Okies to California, the types of people that John Steinbeck would record with meticulous and alluring detail in fictional terms.
 The Second Great War, WWII, brought the military-industrial complex to California.
 The defense of a nation, not greedy land speculators, was responsible for the growth of the population in the Golden State from just over 6 million people in 1935 to 9.3 million by 1945.
 By 1965, the state counted 18.5 million residents.

 That two-fold increase in population occurred in just 20 years, and it took place long before the whining of the California grapevine, as I have come to call the natives being restless about all of these people entering “their” state.

 By 1990, the fall of the Berlin Wall and the subsequent end of the Cold War ushered in an end to a way of life for many people in California.
 Although the closing of many military bases took place gradually over the course of a decade, the impact on numerous service industries and several professions (medicine, teaching, realty) was dramatic, even with the “kick-the-can-down-the-road” mentality of politicians.